 I’m home in New Brunswick for a family wedding this weekend.
 That’s a big deal and there’s lots to celebrate as weddings are the best way for family’s to reunite.
 Still, as great as that is, it’s not the big things that get me excited about being home.
-It’s always the simple things.
+It’s always the simple things -like this salmon quiche.

 The recipe follows.
 I hope you make it and eat it with your Mom.
 If you are lucky enough to still have her, savour every minute with her.
 I sure do.

 - 2 Tablespoons grated onion

 - 1 (231 gram) can sockeye salmon (crush the bones, save the liquid)